-Bilateral relations between Estonia and the United States of America (U.S.) have been steady and strong since the Republic of Estonia declared its independence in 1918.
+Bilateral relations between Estonia and the United States of America (U.S.) have been steady and strong since the Republic of Estonia declared its independence.

 The United States recognised the Republic of Estonia on July 28, 1922.
 The first Estonian diplomatic mission to the United States was commenced in the same year.
 It continued its activities throughout the illegal occupation of Estonia by the Soviet Union from 1940 to 1991.
 The recognition of the legal continuity of the Republic of Estonia has been the cornerstone of Estonian-U.S. relations.
 The United States has never recognised the annexation by the Soviet Union.